 Presenter: Dr. Gloria Niles

 Abstract.
 Neurodiverse students are often disadvantaged in educational settings by deficit thinking, a learned mindset that skews our treatment of students with disabilities and can limit their success.
 For students who have other marginalized aspects of their identities, disadvantages in the classroom are compounded, and the implicit biases we hold can unintentionally disempower them and curb their academic progress.
 Without special care and preparation, these hindrances are further exacerbated in an educational setting.
-By approaching Neurodiversity from an intersectional lens and implementing strength-based practices, we can begin to promote equity, inclusion, and diversity in the classroom.
-This talk story session will explore how to approach neurodiversity from an intersectional lens to promote equity, inclusion, and diversity.
-Participants will share experiences of how to create space for students to be supported with the agency to define their own identity as a learner from a strength-based, talent-focused perspective.
+By approaching Neurodiversity from an intersectional lens and implementing strength-based practices, we can begin to promote equity, inclusion, and diversity from an intersectional lens to promote equity, inclusion, and diversity from an intersectional lens will share experiences of how to create space for students to be supported with the agency to define their own identity as a learner from a strength-based, talent-focused perspective.

 Learning Objectives: